saloot/ADS2023/assignments.md

 * Make sure to spend sufficient time on the assignments, since you will be asked to reproduce one of the assignments you had submitted in an in-person session during the class as well.
 This will account for 5% of final grade.

+**Generative AI policy**: Use of ChatGPT, Bard or other similar tools are allowed and *encouraged*.
+However, please try to solve the assignments by yourself first, and then use prompts for ChatGPT/Bard/etc. and compare your results.
+If interested, you can submit both results :)

 # Homeworks and Due Dates

 ### Assignment 1: Pandas, Colab and Kaggle